LudvikGalois/wsc/README.md

 might just move our heap pointer to the middle of the allocated heap to make this work, but I'm not sure how much whitespace code in the wild uses negative heap addresses.
-We might add int size as a an argument which whilst not as good as arbitrary size ints, is probably sufficient to get most things working
+We might add int size as an argument which whilst not as good as arbitrary size ints, is probably sufficient to get most things working